Clear Spot

 Clear Spot is the seventh studio album by Captain Beefheart and the Magic Band.
 It was originally released on LP in 1972 in a clear plastic sleeve.

 Production

-Beefheart's third album Trout Mask Replica established him as a critically acclaimed artist, but it sold poorly.
+Beefheart's third album Trout Mask Replica had established him as a critically acclaimed artist, but it sold poorly.
 For this album Beefheart wanted more commercial success—hence his decision to work with the respected team of producer Ted Templeman and engineer Donn Landee, who created hits for the Doobie Brothers and Van Morrison.
 Clear Spot gathers together much of the lyrical material that Beefheart had created or formulated at the beginning of The Spotlight Kid recordings.

 Bassist Roy Estrada, formerly with the Mothers of Invention and Little Feat, joined the band on this album and is credited as "Oréjon" (big ears) on the album's sleeve while noted session percussionist Milt Holland also contributed percussion.
 This is also the first studio album without longtime drummer John “Drumbo” French, with another former Mothers of Invention member Art Tripp (alias Ed Marimba) now serving as sole drummer.